ancnudde/Artificial_intelligence/README.md

 annotation:(type:signal)"
 ```

-As we explain before, signal peptides are used to identify destination of proteins[CITATION Ben12 \l 2060  \m Kla12 \m Pen19],
+As we explain before, signal peptides are used to identify destination of proteins,
 but it has been noted that certain biophysical features are necessary in addition to guarantee its translocation.
 Therefore, a third dataset was generated which was identical to the periplasm dataset,
 except that the signal peptides were cut off to compare the performance of the different ML methods when trained with and without signal peptide.